 Silvia Karman Cubiñá, Executive Director and Chief Curator

-Silvia Karman Cubiñá is the Executive Director and Chief Curator, Bass Museum of Art, Miami Beach.
-Previously, she was the Director of The Moore Space, Miami, from 2002-2008 and Independent Curator since 1997.
-In the past, she held the position of Adjunct Curator at inova, the Institute of Visual Arts; University of Wisconsin, Milwaukee; and at The Mexican Museum in San Francisco and the Cuban Museum of Art in Miami.
-At The Moore Space, she has organized exhibitions with artists such as: Allora & Calzadlla, Carlos Amorales, John Bock, Sean Dack, Jeppe Hein, Tracey + The Plastics, Jonathan Monk, Aida Ruilova, Hernan Bas, Jim Lambie, Patty Chang, Joan Jonas and Yang Fudong.
-She organized the exhibition French Kissing in the USA in 2007 at The Moore Space; None of the Above: Contemporary Work by Puerto Rican Artists at Real Art Ways, Hartford, CT; and Habitat en Tránsito/Piñones (In-Situ), Javier Cambre’s project for the 2002 Bienal Exhibition of the Whitney Museum of American Art; and Pepon Osorio: Door to Door at Museo de Arte de Puerto Rico in San Juan.
-She was the Puerto Rico commissioner to the 1997 Bienal de Sao Paolo.
-She has lectured extensively and participated in numerous grant panels and award selection committees, including serving as a juror for the Guggenheim Museum’s Hugo Boss Award for 2006 and juror at the Bienal de Lyon in 2008.
-In 2007, she was a finalist for the Walter Hopps Award for Curatorial Achievement and was a fellow in the Center for Curatorial Leadership (CCL) fellowship program.
-Ms. Cubina currently serves on the Knight Foundation National Arts Advisory Board and on the Board of Directors of the AAMD American Alliance of Art Museum Directors.
-In 2012, Ms. Cubina was awarded the distinction of Chevalier de l’ordre des arts et lettres by the French Ministry of Culture.
+SILVIA KARMAN CUBIÑÁ is the Executive Director and Chief Curator, Bass Museum of Art, Miami Beach.
+Prior to joining the Bass Museum of Art in 2008, Cubiñá served as Director of The Moore Space in Miami from 2002-2008.
+Previously, Cubiñá held the position of Adjunct Curator at INOVA, the Institute of Visual Arts; University of Wisconsin, Milwaukee; The Mexican Museum, San Francisco; and Cuban Museum of Art, Miami.
+Cubiñá was the Puerto Rico commissioner to the 1997 Bienal de São Paulo.
+Cubiñá has curated numerous exhibitions, lectured extensively and participated in grant panels and award selection committees, including serving as a juror for the Guggenheim Museum’s Hugo Boss Award for 2006 and juror at the Bienal de Lyon in 2008.
+In 2007, Cubiñá was a finalist for the Walter Hopps Award for Curatorial Achievement and was a fellow in the Center for Curatorial Leadership (CCL) fellowship program.
+Cubiñá currently serves on the Knight Foundation National Arts Advisory Board and on the Board of Directors of the American Alliance of Art Museum Directors (AAMD).
+In 2012, Cubiñá was awarded the distinction of Chevalier de l’ordre des arts et lettres by the French Ministry of Culture.